Dasharo/presentations/pages/dug_11/0X_dasharo_path_to_hsi_3.md

 ## Why a metric like HSI matters

 * Platform security is a mess of low level knobs and vendor features
-* HSI compresses that into a single comparable level
+* HSI compresses that into a single comparable integer that represents a security level
-* Passing HSI-3 gives a concrete evidence backed claim for NovaCustom with Dasharo
+* Passing HSI-3 gives a concrete evidence-backed claim for NovaCustom with Dasharo

 <!-- SPEAKER NOTES
 When people ask how secure a given machine is, the answer usually turns into a laundry list.
 Secure Boot, TPM, some vendor specific root of trust feature, IOMMU settings, debug straps, firmware update methods.
 It is very easy to get lost in those details.